GoInterject/GoInterject.github.io/wLabs/LabSetup.md

 * Lab 7.2 Basic Distribution
 * Lab 7.3 Advanced Distribution

-The [FinCube](/wIndex/FinCube---The-Financial-Cube.html) is a special Data Portal used for Financial reporting.
-Due to the complexities of this Data Portal, it is advised to use the API connection for this Data Portal instead of setting it up locally.
+Due to the complexities of this Data Portal, it is advised to use the API connection for this Data Portal.
+The following steps through how to set up this Portal.

-#### FinCube Data Connection
+#### Setting up the FinCube Data Connection

-You can use the following settings for the FinCube Data Connection:
+The FinCube Portal can use an API connection.
+You can use the following settings to set up the Data Connection:

-* **Name:** <Your own custom Name>
+* **Name:** \<Your own custom Name>
-* **Description:** <Your own custom Description>
+* **Description:** \<Your own custom Description>
 * **Connection Type:** Web Api
 * **Api Root Url:** https://data-api.gointerject.com/api
 * **Api Connection String Name:** FinancialDemo-Database